Kria Vitis Acceleration (Version: Vitis 2022.1)¶

 Objective¶

-The Kria Vitis acceleration tutorial aims to enable software application developers, system software designers, and system hardware designers by providing the following.
+The Kria Vitis acceleration tutorial aims to enable software application developers, system software designers, and system hardware designers by providing the following:

 An end-to-end Kria Vitis Application development flow.

-Introduction to Kria hardware development flow
+Introduction to the Kria hardware development flow

-Introduction to Kria application development flow
+Introduction to the Kria application development flow

-KV260 Vision AI Starter Kit introduces users to the pre-build accelerated applications.
-The pre-built applications for AI and SW developers, give users a head start to develop their target end applications.
-Smart camera is one of the pre-built applications.
-This tutorial builds the smart camera application from the ground up, which teaches the user an end-to-end Kria Vitis Application development flow.
-The Smart camera implements face detection with network and display functionality.
+The KV260 Vision AI Starter Kit introduces you to the pre-built accelerated applications.
+The pre-built applications for AI and software developers, give you a head start to develop your target end applications.
+SmartCam is one of the pre-built applications.
+This tutorial builds the SmartCam application from the ground up, which teaches you the end-to-end Kria Vitis Application development flow.
+SmartCam implements face detection with network and display functionality.
 It has built-in machine learning for applications such as pedestrian detection, face detection, and people counting with local display and RTSP streaming.
-The Smartcam application leverages the Gstreamer, a pipeline-based multi-media framework that links various media processing systems to create workflows.
-Vitis Video Analytics SDK leverages the ease of use of the GStreamer framework to build seamless streaming pipelines for AI-based video and image analytics and several other solutions without needing any understanding of FPGA or other development environment complexities.
-VVAS provides several hardware accelerators for various functionalities and highly optimized GStreamer plugins meeting most of the requirements of Video Analytics and transcoding solutions.
-The below figure gives a high-level system architecture for the Smartcam Application.
-The Smartcam application workflow is as follows.
+The SmartCam application leverages the Gstreamer, a pipeline-based multi-media framework that links various media processing systems to create workflows.
+The Vitis Video Analytics SDK leverages the ease of use of the GStreamer framework to build seamless streaming pipelines for AI-based video and image analytics and several other solutions without needing any understanding of FPGA or other development environment complexities.
+VVAS provides several hardware accelerators for various functionalities and highly optimized GStreamer plug-ins meeting most of the requirements of video analytics and transcoding solutions.
+The following figure provides a high-level system architecture for the SmartCam application.
+The SmartCam application workflow is as follows:

 Input camera: Streaming data comes over the MIPI camera, which is captured and sent to the next Gstreamer pipeline.
-The capture is performed by the VVAS plugin.
+The capture is performed by the VVAS plug-in.

 AI Pre-processing: The captured frames are sent to the image pre-processing step, where the input image can be pre-processed before inference.
 The pre-processing is performed by the pre-processing kernel, which is a hardware component.